inpsyde/reusable-workflows/docs/build-and-push-assets.md

 > Isn't it bad practice to push compiled assets into version control?

-This is the single way supported by [Composer package manager](https://github.com/composer/packagist/issues/903) out of the box.
+This is the only supported way by [Composer](https://github.com/composer/packagist/issues/903).

 ---